-- 2013 Avnet accounted for approximately 12% of our consolidated accounts receivable. - Three customers, Data Copy Limited, Delphi and Jabil accounted for approximately 16%, 11% and 10% of our consolidated accounts receivable, respectively. - 2011 Panasonic accounted for approximately 10% of our consolidated accounts receivable.
+- 2014 No customers represented greater than 10% of our consolidated accounts receivable. - 2013 Avnet accounted for approximately 12% of our consolidated accounts receivable. - Three customers, Data Copy Limited, Delphi and Jabil accounted for approximately 16%, 11% and 10% of our consolidated accounts receivable, respectively.